graphcore/examples/applications/popart/bert/bert_data/README.md

 and so on.

-If different filtering is required then use the WikiExtractor directly.
+If different filtering is required then you can use WikiExtractor with other options.
 A comprehensive list of options is shown here: https://github.com/attardi/wikiextractor.

 **3)** **Preprocess the files**